nancologist/ReactNative/README.md

 Tags: install , react-navigation-tabs , react-navigation > 4

 ERROR after installation of the above package!
-Solution: Reset Cache and Restart Expo: `expo r -c`
+Solution: `npm install --save react-native-reanimated@1.5` and then Reset Cache and Restart Expo: `expo r -c`

 TEST: Now we have two tabs to switch!
 ___

 ## 6.29.
 Setting Icons and Configuring Tabs
+___

 ## 6.30. navigationOptions inside of a Navigator